heartandhandstraining/blog/_posts/2019-01-16-Still-Here-Updating-Site.md

 serve a larger audience is the way to go yet.
 Though there is little assistance with the Headmaster CNA exam and the MT exam is likely the most difficult,I know there is a currently a glut of general online assistance for CNA education.

 For me, that is great as developer, instructor and student!
-There are so many resources for doing any kind of project, and especially smaller projects!
+There are so many resources for doing any kind of project, especially smaller projects!
+Let me know if you need a small-scale project done.
+I am real good at doing those!

 Back to work!